 Enter the U.S. Secretary of State, William H. Seward, and a deal was at hand.
 He negotiated the Alaska Purchase in 1867 for $7.2 million, or about 10 cents per square mile.
 In today’s dollars that’s something like $130 million and $2 per square mile.
 Seems cheap, especially when you compare it to Manhattan where the presumed $24 worth of trinkets works out to about $50 per square mile in current dollars.
 Manhattan was never cheap, but folks in the U.S. regarded Alaska as frozen and worthless.
 The deal was hard to get through Congress and earned the nickname “Seward’s folly.”

-Perhaps folks didn’t do a lot of dog sled racing or eat much salmon in those days, but our Editorial Board thinks other states were just jealous.
+Perhaps those people didn’t do a lot of dog sled racing or eat much salmon, but our Editorial Board thinks other states were just jealous.
 After all, Alaska is big – bigger than California, Texas and Montana combined.
 It has more coastline than all other states added up.
-It also has more than three million lakes, which kind of takes the wind out of Minnesota’s license plates and their “Land of 10,000 lakes” byline.
+It also has more than three million lakes, which kind of takes the mojo out of Minnesota’s license plates and their “Land of 10,000 lakes” byline.

 The Alaska Cocktail

 But enough of that, it’s time to get to the drink.
 The precise origin of the Alaska cocktail is unclear.
 It was first published in 1913 when Alaska was a pretty hot topic after becoming a Territory.
 The original recipe called for Old Tom gin, but by 1930 and publication of The Savoy Cocktail Book London dry gin was standard.

 It’s really a perfect drink for times that you feel like having a Martini variation.
 It’s just like a Martini in which the only change is the Mr. Potato Head move of substituting Yellow Chartreuse for dry vermouth.